denshinobi/denshinobi/README.md

 ### About

 I'm `denshinobi_`, a red team operator focused on developing mastery in system exploitation, digital stealth, and tactical disruption.
-My mission: build the skills to break barriers, responsibly.
+My mission: build the skills to resposibly break and audit barriers.

 ---